Money Facts and Monetary Controversies

 Money upside down - A paradigm shift in economics and monetary theory?

-- A thesis completed in 2003 by Harald Haas at the University of Bremen surveying the
+- A thesis completed in 2003 by Harald Haas at the University of Bremen surveying

-alternative theories of money creation.
+theories of money creation.

 -